 The Company has elected to apply the accounting alternative treatment for a private company for certain variable interest entities (VIEs) pursuant to accounting principles generally accepted in the United States of America (USGAAP).
-As such, the Company has various related entities as discussed in Note 6, that the Company is not required to evaluate or apply VIE guidance and are not consolidated in the accompanying financial statements.
+As such, the Company has a related entity as discussed in Note 5, that the Company is not required to evaluate or apply VIE guidance and is not consolidated in the accompanying financial statements.